 These “animal traps” were developed by Ralph Underhill of Framing Matters to help people identify and understand common communications pitfalls.
 They are not mutually exclusive – one word, phrase or message can trigger more than one trap.
 GM Freeze worked with Ralph and a group of campaigners to explore how the different traps apply to communications about GM in food and farming.

-Download our detailed list of common GM framing traps and suggestions for what you can say instead.[link to come here]
+Download our detailed list of common GM framing traps and suggestions for what you can say instead.[in progress]

 Credits and collaboration – please read at least once

 These webpages, the printer-friendly versions and the images you can download were all created as part of GM Freeze’s We’ve Been Framed project.
 The project was generously funded by the Network for Social Change, developed with input from the Public Interest Research Centre and delivered in collaboration with Framing Matters.